dvdthr5/Computer-Systems-Review/README.md

 A program is likely to access items that are 'near' items that it has recently accessed, in regards to address space.

+### Write Back and Write Through Caches

+#### Write Back

+Save the values to the cache, as the values are evicted, we write these values to the slow storage.

+#### Write Through

+We will immediately write to both the cache and the slow storage.

 ### Caching Policies

 A caching policy is how the cache decided to evict an item when the cache is full and needs room for a new element.
 There are two main methods, FIFO and LRU